WebAssembly/design/Rationale.md

 The `grow_memory` operator returns the old memory size.
 This is desirable for using `grow_memory` independently on multiple threads, so that each thread can know where the region it allocated starts.
-The obvious alternative would be for such threads to communicate manually, however wasm implementations will likely already be communicating between threads in order to properly allocate the sum of the allocation requests, so it's expected that they can provide the needed information without significant extra effort.
+The obvious alternative would be for such threads to communicate manually, however WebAssembly implementations will likely already be communicating between threads in order to properly allocate the sum of the allocation requests, so it's expected that they can provide the needed information without significant extra effort.